xieyuheng/inner/source/_posts/paper/simply-typed-jojo-calculus.md

 If we are not allowed to use first class partial equation in our algebra structure, we will get a system like combinatory logic.

 By using first class partial equation, we can construct anonymous element, just like in lambda calculus, lambda abstraction construct anonymous function.

 We need "arguments in stack" and "multiple return value" to make the algebra close under composition.
-- `1 2 cons` denotes one element in the stack, and one element in the algebra
+- `1 2 cons` denotes one element in the stack, and one element in the algebra.
-- `1 2` denotes two elements in the stack, and one element in the algebra this kind of composition is "free".
+- `1 2` denotes two elements in the stack,
+  and one element in the algebra (this kind of composition is "free").

 Thus we study type theory by,
 - firstly view it as algebra (maybe start from group theory),